-- 1 SECTION 1.
-Section 5350.2 of the Welfare and Institutions - 2 Code is amended to read: - 3 5350.2.
-Reasonable attempts shall be made by the county - 4 mental health program to notify family members, or any other - 5 person designated by the person for whom conservatorship is sought, of the time and place of the conservatorship hearing.
-The person for whom the conservatorship is sought shall be advised by the facility treating the person, or by the probate court if the recommendation was made pursuant to subdivision (c) of Section 5352, that he or she may request that information about the time and place of the conservatorship hearing not be given to family members if the proposed conservator is not a family member.
+SECTION 1.
+Section 5350.2 of the Welfare and Institutions Code is amended to read:

+5350.2.
+Reasonable attempts shall be made by the county mental health program to notify family members, or any other person designated to receive notice by the person for whom conservatorship is sought, of the time and place of the conservatorship hearing.
+The person for whom the conservatorship is sought shall be advised by the facility treating the person, or by the court in a proceeding under the Probate Code, if the recommendation was made pursuant to subdivision (c) of Section 5352, that he or she may request that information about the time and place of the conservatorship hearing not be given to family members if the proposed conservator is not a family member.
 The request shall be honored by the mental health program.
 Neither this section nor Section 5350 shall be interpreted to allow the proposed conservatee to request that any proposed conservator not be advised of the time and place of the conservatorship hearing.